Mogwai: Musical style

-The band's influences include Fugazi, MC5, My Bloody Valentine, Sonic Youth, Pixies, The Cure and post-rock pioneers Slint, and Braithwaite also listed guitarist John McGeoch as an inspiration.
+Early on in Mogwai's history, their music drew on Sonic Youth, Joy Division, My Bloody Valentine, and the God Machine.
+Over the following years, the band would incorporate elements from a wide range of bands and artists, including Rodan, Low, Neu!, Philip Glass, MC5, Fugazi, Aphex Twin, the Orb, and post-rock pioneers Slint.
+Braithwaite also listed Nirvana, Kraftwerk, and guitarist John McGeoch as personal influences.

 Mogwai's style has easily identifiable connections to genres such as shoegaze, math rock, and art rock.
 Debut album Mogwai Young Team was described as "stunningly dynamic...[shifting] seamlessly from tranquil, bleakly beautiful soundscapes to brain scrambling white noise and sledgehammer riffing".
 Douglas Wolk, writing for SPIN in 1999 said of the band: "Their compositions have gotten increasingly drawn-out and austere over time, sometimes barely more than a single arpeggiated chord or two evolving for ten minutes or more, whisperingly brutal in a way that recalls Slint more than any other band".
 Barry Burns once stated in an interview that he and the rest of the band do not like the categorisation of post-rock because he believes it over-analyses everything.

 Their strong international fanbase is based, in part, on the band's music being largely lyric-free.
 Braithwaite has commented on the absence of lyrics in most of Mogwai's music, saying: